Is Disney World’s On-Site Advantage Disappearing…or Reappearing?

-I’ll preface this by saying that we have been advocates of staying in the Walt Disney World “bubble.”
+I’ll preface this by saying that we have been advocates of staying in the Walt Disney World “bubble” and are definitely biased towards that.
 In our On-Site v.
 Off-Site at Walt Disney World article we attempt to be balanced, but concede that we’re drawn to being inside the Walt Disney World “bubble,” which offers advantages in terms of location, convenience, and the feeling of an all-encompassing vacation destination.

 However, that started to change even pre-closure.
 We still love a lot of Walt Disney World hotels and do on-site stays, but no longer strongly recommend them for everyone.
 Accordingly, what we are going to do is ask and attempt to answer an important question: what if the selling points of staying on-site are no longer as valuable as conventional WDW planning wisdom suggests?

-For our 2023 update, we’re revisiting this for the first time from a positive perspective.
+For our Late 2023 update that looks forward to planning your 2024 Walt Disney World vacation, we’re revisiting this from a positive perspective.
 There have been a few positive developments last year and this year, and we’re also granting greater weight to various considerations that we previously glossed over.
 This has us asking ourselves: is Walt Disney World’s on-site advantage starting to reappear?

-For many planners, being able to purchase the Disney Dining Plan was very important from a budgeting and convenience perspective.
+Let’s start with the Disney Dining Plan as that is finally returning in early 2024.
+For many planners, being able to purchase the Disney Dining Plan is very important from a budgeting and convenience perspective.
 While we’ve been skeptical of this for years, but it’s nevertheless true that guests find themselves surprised by food costs more than anything else at Walt Disney World (see the fascinating survey data about halfway down this article).

-Nevertheless, considering the suspension of the Disney Dining Plan an on-site advantage that has “disappeared” overstates the issue.
+So the Disney Dining Plan reappearing is definitely a big plus for a lot of Walt Disney World guests who stay on-site.
+In our view, that probably overstates the degree to which this is an actual advantage.
 The reality is that the overwhelming majority guests will come out ahead from a budgeting or convenience perspective by pre-purchasing discount Disney gift cards and using those to pay-as-they-go for food.

-For most, the Disney Dining Plan offers the illusion of convenience and budgeting; there’s far more flexibility and savings in paying out of pocket for meals and snacks.
+Even in the past, the Disney Dining Plan offered the illusion of convenience and budgeting.
+That’ll be doubly true with the 2024 Disney Dining Plan due to price increases–unless you have more than 2 children or do the Quick-Service Disney Dining Plan.
 Of course, there are exceptions to this–families of big carnivores or those willing to “hack” the Disney Dining Plan did come out ahead.
 But for the most part, the house always wins.
 We look forward to the Disney Dining Plan returning, but it wasn’t the benefit that some cracked it up to be.
-(Conversely, it’s also not as bad as some of its detractors make it out to be.)

 Next, let’s turn to Walt Disney World’s two replacements for Extra Magic Hours: Early Entry and Extended Evening Hours.
 Early Theme Park Entry allows all on-site resort guests and those staying at select third party hotels to enjoy 30-minute access to any Walt Disney World theme park, every day before normal operating hours begin.